 Back in 1988 I joined a one year introduction course in Shiatsu, a light Japanese Acupressure therapy.
 Working with people on the course was a profound experience which launched a journey of discovery into health and human feelings.
 In the same year I also first experienced Acupuncture treatment, (with some trepidation!), but found it was both relaxing and energising.

-My acupuncturist lent me The Web That Has No Weaver, by Ted Kaptchuk, outlining the thinking in Eastern Medicine, which was my first introduction into the concepts of Yin and Yang.
+My acupuncturist lent me The Web That Has No Weaver, by Ted Kaptchuk.
+This book describes the thinking in Eastern Medicine and this was my first introduction into the concepts of Yin and Yang and the Chinese philosophy of health.

 In 2005 I returned to Bury St Edmunds and set up Suffolk Acupuncture.

 While in Suffolk I have continued to expand my therapeutic knowledge and completed a four year training in Gestalt Counselling.
-In addition to Acupuncture and Gestalt I have explored other methods including Hypnosis, NPL, Clean Language, Group Analysis and Anatomy in Motion (gait analysis) to understand the connection between our body and mind,
+In addition to Acupuncture and Gestalt I have explored other methods including Clean Language, Group Analysis, Neurolinguistic Programming and Anatomy in Motion (gait analysis) to understand the connections between our body and mind,

 Acupuncture is a fascinating and useful tool to resolve many conditions, and the theory behind it is comprehensive and detailed.
 It does not see the body as merely chemical and mechanical and so it is sometimes difficult to translate Acupuncture theory into our western terms.
 For instance in Acupuncture theory there is Liver Qi Stagnation (Qi = energy) which might give us headaches, bad moods, or stress related digestive problems.
 Part emotion, part physical symptom, Liver Qi Stagnation is very common, but has no western medical counterpart.